julez-dev/chatuino/doc/SELF_HOST.md

 You can pass the client_id and client_secret to the server component via environment variables (`CHATUINO_CLIENT_ID` and `CHATUINO_CLIENT_SECRET`).

-You also want to configure the `CHATUINO_API_HOST` (<http://localhost:8080> in this example) environment variable which is used by the Chatunito main app.
+You also want to configure the `CHATUINO_API_HOST` (<http://localhost:8080> in this example) environment variable which is used by the Chatuino main app.

 ## Running the server